Odden69/dixies_doggy_daycare/README.md

 ## Features
 ### Existing Features
 #### Navigation Bar
 The navigation bar can be found on top of each page, except for the apply here page, and is identical throuhgout the site to ensure user friendly navigation.
 It contains links to the Home, About us and Apply here pages and allows the user to easily navigate back and forth between the sites pages.
-The navigation bar is fully responsive across devises.
+The navigation bar is fully responsive across devices.
 ![Nav Bar](assets/images/readme_images/nav_bar.png)
 The navigation bar also contains a Change Schedule Button which, when pushed, pops up a form where the customers can make temporary changes to their schedule.
 See a more thoroughly description below.